Brownster/workbook-exporter-docker/README.md

 Workbook Exporter

-Workbook Exporter is a Dockerized Flask web application that processes CSV and Excel files, allowing users to apply specified exporters and generate output files based on their selections.
-It supports the use of YAML configuration files for advanced processing rules.
+Workbook Exporter is a Dockerized Flask web application that processes CSV and Excel workbook files, allowing users to apply specified prometheus exporters and generate output yaml config files based on their selections.
+It supports the use of YAML existing configuration files uploaded along side excel / csv doc these targets will be added to existing yaml config.
 Features

     Upload CSV or Excel and optional YAML configuration files.